kevholditch/gokong/README.md

 config := gokong.Config{HostAddress:"http://localhost:1234"}
 ```

-Also you can apply Username and Password for admin-api BaseAuth:
+Also you can apply Username and Password for admin-api Basic Auth:
 ```go
 config := gokong.Config{Username:"adminuser",Password:"yoursecret"}
 ```